 Awards and Accomplishments

 Steven Lyle Jordan has won the 2010 Top Four Reads at Daily Cheap Reads, Best of the Best Semi-Finalist at EditorJennifer.com (for Verdant Agenda), and Gold Star Winner in The Book Designer cover design competition, 2013 (for Sarcology, one of his self-made covers).
 His short story “The Never Ending Battle” was included in the anthology book Heroes.
-He’s also been a panelist at AwesomeCon and subject of an article for the New York Times.
+He’s also been a panelist at AwesomeCon, the subject of an article for the New York Times and interviewed at Book Chums and The Tainted Archive.

 Find more information on the Novels page.